Sumon Reza: Bashundhara Kings

 On 25 November 2021, Sumon joined defending league champions Bashundhara Kings.

 International career

-In July 2020, Reza earned his first-ever national call by Jamie Day.
+In July 2020, Sumon earned his first-ever national call by Jamie Day.

-On 13 November 2020, Reza made his senior debut against Nepal in an international friendly.
+On 13 November 2020, Sumon made his senior debut against Nepal in an international friendly.

+In September 2022, Sumon decided to quit his job in the Bangladesh Air Force, after not receiving clearance to join the national team for a friendly match against Cambodia.
+Eventually, Sumon did not quit after the Air Force officials agreed to let the striker join the team.